Jonathan2251/lbd/source/funccall.rst

 Mips qemu reference [#mipsqemu]_, you can download and run it with gcc to verify the result with printf() function at this point.
-We will verify the code correction in chapter
-"Run backend" through the CPU0 Verilog language machine.
+We will verify the correction of the code in chapter "Verify backend on Verilog simulator" through the CPU0 Verilog language machine.

 Dynamic stack allocation support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Even though C language very rare to use dynamic stack allocation, there are
 languages use it frequently.
-The following C example code use it.
+The following C example code uses it.

-Chapter9_3 support dynamic stack allocation with the following code added.
+Chapter9_3 supports dynamic stack allocation with the following code added.

 .. rubric:: lbdex/chapters/Chapter9_2/Cpu0FrameLowering.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0FrameLowering.cpp